Justify-social/my-project/font-awesome-fix.md

 # Font Awesome Integration Guide

 ## Overview

-Font Awesome is a powerful icon library that can be integrated into React/Next.js applications in multiple ways.
-This guide explains how to properly set up and use Font Awesome Pro in your project, based on our learnings from fixing icon rendering issues.
+Font Awesome is a powerful icon library that can be integrated into React/Next.js applications using NPM packages.
+This guide explains how to properly set up and use Font Awesome Pro in your project using the recommended NPM-only approach.

 ## Setup Requirements